microsoft/semantic-kernel/docs/decisions/0007-dotnet-project-structure.md

 Main categories for the projects will be:

 1. `connectors`: ***A connector project allows the Semantic Kernel to connect to AI and Memory services***.
 Some of the existing connector projects may move to other repositories.
-1. `planning`: ***A planning project provides one or more planner implementations which take an ask and convert it into an executable plan to achieve that ask***.
-This category will include the current action, sequential and stepwise planner (these could be merged into a single project).
+1. `planners`: ***A planner project provides one or more planner implementations which take an ask and convert it into an executable plan to achieve that ask***.
+This category will include the current action, sequential and stepwise planners (these could be merged into a single project).
 Additional planning implementations e.g., planners that generate Powershell or Python code can be added as separate projects.
 1. `functions`: ***A function project that enables the Semantic Kernel to access the functions it will orchestrate***.
 This category will include:
     1. Native functions i.e., arbitrary .Net functions for the .Net Semantic Kernel
     1. Semantic functions i.e., prompts executed against an LLM